OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 For more information about these options, see [Support older Microsoft browsers and Office versions](../develop/support-ie-11.md).

 Also, Internet Explorer 11 doesn't support some HTML5 features such as media, recording, and location.
-To learn more, see [Determine at runtime if the add-in is running in IE11 or Microsoft Edge Legacy](../develop/support-ie-11.md#determine-at-runtime-if-the-add-in-is-running-in-ie11-or-microsoft-edge-legacy).
+To learn more, see [Determine the browser the add-in is running in at runtime](../develop/support-ie-11.md#determine-the-browser-the-add-in-is-running-in-at-runtime).

 ## Troubleshoot Microsoft Edge issues